-- 1. The Law Admissions and Financial Aid Office may deny a student's appeal.
+1. The Law Admissions and Financial Aid Office may deny a student's appeal.
 A student with a denied appeal will not be eligible for federal financial aid until they are able to meet the satisfactory academic progress standards.
-They may elect to apply for a private education loan to cover their educational expenses if unable to pay out of pocket. - 2.
-The Law Admissions and Financial Aid Office may approve a student's appeal: - Based upon circumstances and the ability to meet requirements within one term, OR - In extended cases, based on participation in a directed study plan administered by the Office of Academic and Bar Success and the student as outlined in the Law School Student Bulletin section on Academic Policies. - In such a case, the student granted an appeal that will exceed one term will be required to meet the satisfactory academic progress standards set forth in this policy each term they are not meeting the requirements and demonstrate progress toward reaching satisfactory academic progress.
+They may elect to apply for a private education loan to cover their educational expenses if unable to pay out of pocket.

+2. The Law Admissions and Financial Aid Office may approve a student's appeal:

+- Based upon circumstances and the ability to meet requirements within one academic year, - OR - In certain cases, based on participation in a directed study plan administered by the Office of Academic and Bar Success and the student as outlined in the Law School Student Bulletin section on Academic Policies.